Z323323/Galois-fields-1/README.md

 This section is mainly a bunch of formalisms to show that is possible to define a subfield using the element $1$ as generator to produce the additive subgroup, and use the isomorphism rules to show that the generated group is a fine multiplicative group (or something like that lol).
 I don't think this section will be of outmost importance along the way.
 The actual magic is to understand how to create fields of $p^{m}$ elements, and the next sections are what really matters.

 Before going over, let me spend a couple words about the primality constraint of $n$.
-1. If we need to define a field, we will necessarily need $1$ in the set.
+1. If we need to define a field, we will necessarily need $1$ in the set (identity of multiplication).
 2. If we have a $1$ in the set, $1$ will be a generator for $Z_{n}^{+}$, or in other words, the presence of $1$ in the field set force the field set to contain every number in a set of the form $\\{ 0, 1, 2, 3, \dots, n - 1 \\}$, because there are no constraints in the usage of the binary operations.
 3. [2.] implies that if $n$ is not prime then $a, b \in Z_{n} | n = ab$ implies $ab \equiv 0 \mod n$, so the set of nonzero elements of $Z_{n}$ is not closed under multiplication mod $n$.
 4. Therefore the only way to have a field is to have a prime $n$.
 The reasoning changes with polynomials.